OWASP/owasp-summit-2017/Logistics/Sponsored-Participants.md

 &nbsp;

-Here are the current options:
+If you are interested in going to the Summit and need support, add your name to the [Participants need support](Participants-need-support.html) list and chose one of the options below:

 &nbsp;

-1. An OWASP Chapter or Project that has funds sponsors an participant (here is the list of the [funds avaialble to chapters and projects](https://docs.google.com/a/owasp.org/spreadsheets/d/11acTOmtmBGq6-5CIGsjlEByU8POSGqda0r23VNnhEGQ/pub?hl=en_US&hl=en_US&output=html))
+1. **Ask an OWASP Chapter or Project** (with funds) to sponsor you (here is the list of the [funds avaialble to chapters and projects](https://docs.google.com/a/owasp.org/spreadsheets/d/11acTOmtmBGq6-5CIGsjlEByU8POSGqda0r23VNnhEGQ/pub?hl=en_US&hl=en_US&output=html))
-2. Apply to OWASP Foundation for a sponsorship to participate in this event [using this form](https://www.tfaforms.com/308703)
+2. **Apply to OWASP Foundation** for a sponsorship to participate in this event [using this form](https://www.tfaforms.com/308703)
-3. Become an [Summit Editor](Summit-Editor.html) - An Summit Editor is somebody that is going to work hard before the Summit, helping with summit related tasks/activities, in exchange for an Summit Ticket and travel expenses
+3. **Become an [Summit Editor](Summit-Editor.html)** - An Summit Editor is somebody that is going to work hard before the Summit, helping with summit related tasks/activities, in exchange for an Summit Ticket and travel expenses
-4. Become an [Workshop Admin](Workshop-Admin.html) - An Workshop Admin is somebody that is going to work hard during the Summit, helping with workshop related tasks/activities, in exchange for an Summit Ticket and travel expenses.
+4. **Become an [Workshop Admin](Workshop-Admin.html)** - An Workshop Admin is somebody that is going to work hard during the Summit, helping with workshop related tasks/activities, in exchange for an Summit Ticket and travel expenses.

-If you are interested, the first step is to make sure you are part of the [Participants need support](Participants-need-support.html) list

 ### Funding rounds